 Racing in public without a permit is a misdemeanor, carrying fines, community service, a driver’s license suspension of 6 months to 2 years, and possible jail time of up to 6 months.

-First time offenders may have their racing vehicle impounded for 15 days.
-And repeat offenders will have their racing vehicle impounded for 30 days.
+For a first-time offense, you may have your racing vehicle impounded for 15 days.
+If you are a repeat offender, you will have your racing vehicle impounded for 30 days.

 Misdemeanor convictions can be sealed one year after the case ends.